metacpan/metacpan-cpan-extracted/distros/P/Paws/README.md

  - Completing speedups and benchmarking code
  - Substituting Config::INI for Config::AWS
  - Parrallelizing and fixing generation inconsistencies of the SDK

+dheffx for making ContainerProfile credential provider more robust

+0leksii for building support for Instance Metadata Service v2 (IMDSv2)